mediachain/mediachain/rfc/mediachain-rfc-1.md

 Mediachain datastore.
 So far we have made no mention of how to maintain the Journal in a distributed fashion.
-This is purposeful: the scope of this specification is limited to describing the primitives of the Mediachain store in sufficient detail to allow bootstrap and Open Data access.
+This is purposeful: the scope of this specification is limited to describing the primitives of Mediachain store in sufficient detail to allow bootstrap and Open Data access.

 The assumption is that during the system bootstrap and scaling, a